-Property Lien Mediation in Southwest Florida
+Property Lien Mediation in Venice, Florida

 Property liens mediation is crucial when there is a dispute between homeowners and contractors.
 If a lien has been placed on your house working with a Florida Supreme Court Certified Civil Mediator like Christina Florand can save you time, money, and time away from work.